seohyunchoi123/LawSearch/README.md

 # LawSearch
 User-friendly law-searching program

-1. Crawled Q&A data about traffic law.
+1. Crawled Q&A data about traffic law from portal sites.
 2. Getting the most similar Q&A with my input sentence which is what I want to search on this programe (TF-IDF)
 3. Choosing the most similar law clause with the Q&A (TF-IDF)